security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

-# Part 2: Checking an Account for an Existing Data Breach
+# Part 2: Check an Account for a Prior Data Breach

 1. Check to see if one of your online accounts has already been breached.